 We recognize our privilege as an independent, non-profit scholarly press supported by an endowment; with the support of our Board of Trustees we have sought ways to invest this privilege in expediting change, including:

-- Diversify Publishing Fellowship, for which we will recruit, train, mentor, and collaborate with ten individuals from communities historically excluded from publishing, and in doing so hope to launch publishing careers for these fellows.
+- Princeton University Press Publishing Fellowship, for which we will recruit, train, mentor, and collaborate with ten individuals from communities historically excluded from publishing, and in doing so hope to launch publishing careers for these fellows.

 - Global Equity Grants, which support Press authors from underrepresented communities with additional resources for the preparation and publication of their work.
 Fourteen grants have been awarded to date, covering the costs of childcare, permissions, additional marketing, and future travel.